 Why Not Red Hat ?

 Red Hat is in a tough spot.
 Most of their revenue streams are based on sales, support, and training while the open nature of Linux has resulted in thousands of freely-available Linux resources on the Web.
 Their survival depends on having a product that is proprietary enough to make you dependent upon them for upgrades and support.
 And when they became a publically-held company they were under pressure to meet the expectations of Wall Street analysts for revenue growth and cash flows every quarter.
-(Did you think it was just a coincidence that they were churning out new versions of what is now Fedora at an average of two a year?)
-In time, Red Hat's dominance will likely kill off smaller commercial distributions like Mandriva (formerly Mandrake) and TurboLinux and dealing with Red Hat will be no different than dealing with Microsoft.
+(Did you think it was just a coincidence that they're churning out new revisions at an average of two a year?)
+In time Red Hat's dominance will likely kill off smaller commercial distributions like Mandriva (formerly Mandrake) and TurboLinux and dealing with Red Hat will be no different than dealing with Microsoft.

 Why Debian ?

 Debian is the world's leading non-commercial totally free Linux distribution.
 Remaining loyal to the concept upon which Linux was created, it is produced by hundreds of volunteer developers around the world.
 Contrary to a common misconception, Debian is not for Linux gurus only.
-As a matter of fact, as you will see on the guide pages, its advanced package management system makes it one of the easier distributions for new Linux users to work with.
+As a matter of fact, as you'll see on our guide pages, its advanced package management system makes it one of the easier distributions for new Linux users to work with.
 Here are just a few of its advantages:

 - Non-Proprietary: Debian is a true GNU/Linux distribution using the standard UNIX style commands.
 This ensures that what you learn today won't be obsolete in two years and makes it easier to also learn how to work with UNIX systems.